intersective/app/README.md

 #### Valid `redirect` values:
 - `home` - redirect to home page
 - `project` - redirect to project page
-- `activity` - redirect to project page with the following parameters
+- `activity` - redirect to activity page with the following parameters
   - `act` - activity id
+- `activity_task` - redirect to activity-task page(without menu) with the following parameters
+  - `act` - activity id
+  - `activity_task_referrer_url` - if this url is passed in, we will redirect the user to this url when user click back button on activity detail page, or click continue button of last task
 - `assessment` - redirect to assessment page with the following parameters
   - `act` - activity id
   - `ctxt` - context id